oscar-rincon/ReScience-PINNs/README.md

 The aim of this project was to:

 - Reproduce the figures from the main manuscript of Raissi et al. (2019) using the Python library PyTorch.
-- Save the models obtained from the training presented in the article.
+- Save the models obtained from the training.
-- Record training information such as computing times and the accuracy achieved.
+- Record training information such as computing times and accuracy.

 ## Repository Organisation